Key takeaways

 Communication and Training Strategies

-Publish the latest policy, maintain version control, and share quick reference guides for travel booking, expense submission, and receipts.
-Build FAQs from real employee questions, add practical training, include onboarding, and send quarterly reminders.
-Reference frameworks in the expense policy glossary and policy implementation guide.
+Publish the latest policy with version control.
+Share quick reference guides for travel booking, expense submission, and receipts.
+Build FAQs from real employee questions.

 Implementation Roadmap for Indian Businesses

-Analyze six months of data, identify violation patterns and ITC losses, map reporting structures, and benchmark against peers to calibrate limits and workflows.
+Analyze six months of data.
+Identify violation patterns and ITC losses.
+Map reporting structures.
+Benchmark against peers to calibrate limits and workflows.

-Draft limits, design the approval matrix, define restricted categories, document receipt requirements with checklists, and finalize audit schedules and consequences.
+Draft limits.
+Design the approval matrix.
+Define restricted categories.
+Document receipt requirements with checklists.
+Finalize audit schedules and consequences.

-Configure accounting and expense tools, set approval workflows, map categories to GST codes and ITC eligibility, build dashboards, and cleanse vendor master data with GSTIN validation.
+Configure accounting and expense tools.
+Set approval workflows.
+Map categories to GST codes and ITC eligibility.
+Build dashboards.
+Cleanse vendor master data with GSTIN validation.
+If you use Tally, ensure your expense tool integrates natively for seamless ledger posting.

 Technology and Automation Tools